 Since every simple data type has a default value, per default you can not assign null to a variable with a simple datatype.
 If you want to make a variable of a simple data type nullable, you have to explicitly declare said variable as nullable.
 This can be done with appending a

 ? after the data type of the variable.
 A constant variable cannot be nullable.

-var int? a = nullvar string? b = null
+var a int? = nullvar b string? = null

 In Hades an array can be declared as an array of a fixed size or as an infinite array.
 The maximum theoretical maximum length of an array is 2,146,435,071.